-The unaudited pro forma condensed consolidated financial statements of Enterprise should be read in conjunction with and are qualified in their entirety by reference to the notes accompanying such unaudited pro forma condensed consolidated financial statements and with the historical consolidated financial statements and related notes of Enterprise included in our annual report on Form 10-K for the year ended December 31, 2004 and quarterly report on Form 10-Q for the three and nine months ended September 30, 2005, which have been filed by Enterprise with the Securities and Exchange Commission (the "Commission," File No. 1-14323).
+The unaudited pro forma condensed consolidated financial statements of Enterprise should be read in conjunction with and are qualified in their entirety by reference to the notes accompanying such unaudited pro forma condensed consolidated financial statements and with the historical consolidated financial statements and related notes of Enterprise included in its annual report on Form 10-K for the year ended December 31, 2004 and quarterly report on Form 10-Q for the three months ended March 31, 2005, which have been filed by Enterprise with the Securities and Exchange Commission (the "Commission," File No. 1-14323).

-The condensed consolidated financial statements of GulfTerra incorporated by reference herein were derived from the historical accounts and records of GulfTerra for the three and nine months ended September 30, 2004, contained in Enterprise's Current Report on Form 8-K/A (Amendment No. 5) filed with the Commission on December 27, 2004.
+The condensed consolidated financial statements of GulfTerra included herein are qualified in their entirety by reference to the historical consolidated financial statements and related notes of GulfTerra for the three and nine months ended September 30, 2004, contained in Enterprise's Current Report on Form 8-K/A (Amendment No. 5) filed with the Commission on December 27, 2004.

-The combined financial statements for the eight months ended August 31, 2004 of El Paso Hydrocarbons, L.P. and El Paso NGL Marketing Company, L.P. (collectively, the "South Texas midstream assets") incorporated by reference herein were derived from the historical accounts and records of these entities.
+The combined financial statements for the eight months ended August 31, 2004 of El Paso Hydrocarbons, L.P. and El Paso NGL Marketing Company, L.P. (collectively, the "South Texas midstream assets") included herein were derived from the historical accounts and records of these entities.